SAFETY ALERT for TUBE DEFECTS

 These adapters should be installed by hand only, no tools should be used.
 The threads are cut to fit snug for increased strength.
 Due to manufacturing variances some tubes fit tighter than others.
 For safety reasons these adapters are designed to fit well with looser-fitting tubes.
 Some tubes will be a tight fit but should go in hand-tight.
 The adapter should be well lubricated, the threads on the adapter and in the tube should be very clean, otherwise the adapter may bind.
 On rare occasions a tube will be extremely tight and simply won't fit.
 In that case you can ship the tube to me to have the threads reworked.
-The other option is to buy a tube and adapter together so I can make sure they will fit together.
+The other option is to buy a tube and adapter together so we can make sure they will fit together before shipping.

 With these fill adapters 3000-3200 PSI is the safe limit for Crosman / Benjamin 7/8" OD tube assemblies if three of our custom valve screws are correctly installed to reinforce the valve.
 Otherwise you should only use the pressure the manufacturer suggests.